-We encourage our participants to stick to a regular weekly routine to get the best benefits from Animal or Equine Assisted Activities and Learning, however we have no lock in contracts so you can continue to attend for as long or as little as you like.
+We encourage our participants to stick to a regular weekly or fortnightly routine to get the best benefits from Animal or Equine Assisted Activities and Learning, however we have no lock in contracts so you can continue to attend for as long or as little as you like.

 Is the venue wheelchair accessible?